Have a great year by launching a 365-day project.

 - Improve your chess skills.

 - Become more productive.

 Go ahead and decide: what’s the most important objective that you hope to achieve in the new year.
 Once you’ve decided, ask yourself what action you could carry out on a daily basis in order to improve your performance in the area you’ve chosen.
 Here are twenty-six ideas:

 1. Document the year by taking a photo a day.
 At the end of 2the year you can look through your gallery and remember what you did each day of the year.
 As an alternative, here are 365 topics — take a picture that represents the topic for each day.

 4. Read your child a bedtime story every day for a year.

-5. Make a list of 20 small things that you enjoy doing, and make sure that you do at least one of these things every day in 2013.
+5. Make a list of 20 small things that you enjoy doing, and make sure that you do at least one of these things every day of the year.

 6. Start a gratitude journal and write down five things that you’re grateful for every day for a year.
-You could also follow John Kralik’s lead–whom I wrote about in this post: “How Gratitude Can Change Your Life – 365 Thank Yous“–and write a thank you note every single day in 2013.
+You could also follow John Kralik’s lead–whom I wrote about in this post: “How Gratitude Can Change Your Life – 365 Thank Yous“–and write a thank you note every single day of the year.
 In addition, you can take a photograph of something that you’re grateful for every day for a year.